 Hiking in Cape Split Provincial Park

 Cape Split Trail begins in the forest on a nicely-groomed gravel path.
 I started on the Minas Basin side and returned along Scots Bay.
 Several lookoffs break up the trail with noteworthy Bay of Fundy views.
 My GPS tracked approximately 16 km on the loop in about 3.5 hours.
 The official trail distance is 13.2 km.
-I’d recommend budgeting between 4 to 5 hours (especially if you’re a shutterbug).
+I’d suggest budgeting between 4 to 5 hours (especially if you’re a shutterbug).

 The trail isn’t overly thrilling for the first few kilometres.
 After three kilometres, the Minas Basin Lookoff platform takes you out of the forest.
 The trail elevation gain isn’t drastic, but you’ll get some good exercise.
 The Minas Basin trail is the more direct route to the Cape Split Lookoff.
 Practice caution on the cliffs; several accidents have happened in the past.